metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-1/index.md

 ### Tool Matrix: Authoring, Storage, and Interfaces

-QSP has been evolving since around 2010.
-Many of its tools are adapted from related fields:
+QSP has been steadily evolving since around 2010.
+Many of the tools used today originated in neighboring fields such as Systems Biology, PBPK, and PK/PD.
+Some of them were adapted to serve QSP needs, while others were developed from scratch.
-Systems Biology (SB), Physiologically Based Pharmacokinetics (PBPK), and Pharmacokinetics/Pharmacodynamics (PK/PD).
-Some were retooled for QSP; others are brand new.

-Criteria for inclusion here:
+The table below summarizes key tools in the QSP landscape.
+Tools are included based on three criteria:
-- Mentioned in QSP software reviews ([QSP tools review, CPT-PSP, 2018](https://doi.org/10.1002/psp4.12373))
+- Mentioned in QSP software reviews (i.e. [QSP tools review, CPT-PSP, 2018](https://doi.org/10.1002/psp4.12373))
 - Positioned as QSP tools in docs or case studies
 - Designed for solving dynamics, not just auxiliary tasks